ahoi-attacks/ahoi-attacks.github.io/hugo/content/_index.md

 ---
 title : "Ahoi Attacks"
 description: "Attacks to break AMD SEV-SNP and Intel TDX with malicious notifications."
-lead: "Ahoi Attacks are a family of attacks on Hardware-based Trusted Execution Environments (TEEs) to break AMD SEV-SNP and Intel TDX."
+lead: "Ahoi Attacks is a family of attacks on Hardware-based Trusted Execution Environments (TEEs) to break AMD SEV-SNP and Intel TDX."
 date: 2023-09-07T16:33:54+02:00
 lastmod: 2023-09-07T16:33:54+02:00
 draft: false